-For the Ford Motor Company, the year 2020 doesn’t just mark the beginning of a new decade.
-Instead, it marks a potential turning point for the brand – one that could once again resurrect the domestic car manufacturer out from the shadows of foreign imports and back into the limelight they enjoyed for so long between 1966 and 1996.
-We’re speaking of course, on the 2020 Ford Bronco – recently confirmed by the manufacturer after several torturous years behind the veil of “what if” renderings featured across online forums.
-Now, thankfully, we have an actual release to look forward to, and we for one couldn’t be more excited.
+For the Ford Motor Company, the year 2020 didn’t just mark the beginning of a new decade.
+Instead, it marked a turning point for the brand -resurrecting the domestic car manufacturer out from the shadows of foreign imports and back into the limelight they enjoyed for so long between 1966 and 1996.
+We’re speaking of course, on the 2020 Ford Bronco -hitting the market after several torturous years behind the veil of “what if” renderings featured across online forums.
+Now, thankfully, the Ford Bronco is back in full force.

-However, before we get ahead of ourselves, it could be worthwhile to take a gander at how the Bronco first came into existence more than 60 years ago in 1966.
+But how exactly did we get to this point?
+Let’s take a gander at how the Bronco first came into existence more than 60 years ago in 1966.
 Since then, over the course of four decades, Ford produced five different generations of the Bronco.
 Initially, the SUV was released in direct competition other compact SUVs like the Jeep CJ-5 and International Harvester Scout but was built atop its own platform – something that would change at a later date – right here in the good old USA at their Michigan Truck Plant in Wayne, MI.

 Positioned to compete in the same market as the Jeep CJ models as well as the International Harvester Scout, the small stature of the First Generation Bronco made it both agile and maneuverable but unreliable as a tow vehicle.
 First introduced in 1966, it was Ford’s first SUV – conceived by the very same man (Donald N. Frey) who brought another notable Ford model to life: the Ford Mustang.
 From here, these First Generation builds featured the same axles and brakes as the Ford F-100 pickup and a 2.8 L Ford straight-6 engine.